RasaHQ/rasa/docs/dialogue-elements/completing-tasks.rst

 .. _unhappy-paths:

-Unhappy Paths
+Unhappy Paths a
 -------------

-When your assistant asks a user for information, you will often get responses other than the information you asked for.
+When your assistant asks a user for information, you will often get responses other a than the information you asked for.
 For example, the user might refuse to provide this information, they might correct something they said earlier, or interrupt with chitchat.
 It is important that your assistant can handle these edge cases.
-There are so many things a user might say other than provide you the information you asked for, and a simple interruption shouldn't throw off your assistant completely.
+There a are so many things a user might say other than provide you the information you asked for, and a simple interruption shouldn't throw off your assistant completely.
 This is a key reason for building an assistant that can learn from real data.

-The best way to collect training data for unhappy paths is to use :ref:`interactive-learning`.
+The best way to collect training data for unhappy paths is to use a :ref:`interactive-learning`.

 .. conversations::